itsb1ng/itsb1ng.github.io/_posts/2022-05-15-Hadez-Stressor.md

 ```

 {: .box-warning}
-**Warning:** Script is closed source and available for purchase.
-Join [Hadez Stresser Discord](https://discord.gg/wupV9ZC7ET) for more information
+**Warning:** Script is closed source and for educational purposes only.